dreardon/workload-identity-azure/readme.md

 ![Associate With Instance](assets/BC5zJJC5AadR9TY.png)

 ## Connect Identity Pool to Azure
-After completing these steps, there will be a generated client-config.json file which will be used by the example code to covert the temporary Okta credentials to short-lived Google credentials.
+After completing these steps, there will be a generated client-config.json file which will be used by the example code to covert the temporary Azure credentials to short-lived Google credentials.
 ```
 export PROJECT_ID=[Google Project ID]
 export PROJECT_NUMBER=[Google Project Number]